WPS is strictly for 2G networks. This is mentioned in your link:

 One thing to keep in mind is that the total aggregated bandwidth is very important.
 A single 20 MHz LTE channel (non-CA) will be faster than 3-CA of 5 MHz each (total aggregated bandwidth = 15 MHz).

 The eNodeB can configure many different CA combinations very easily, and Bell or Telus can configure 5-CA today if they wanted to, but the problem is that phones are built with very specific CA combinations.
 Just because a phone supports B2 and B4 in non-CA (regular) mode, it doesn't mean it supports B2 + B4 CA with those specific channel bandwidths.
 So, you can appreciate why this is a very difficult task for operators.
 They need to work with phone manufacturers to build devices with very specific CA combinations.
-This is difficult for Canadian operators, because they are relatively small on the global stage.
-A company like Samsung or Apple is not going to custom build phones with certain CA capabilities just for Bell or Telus or Rogers.
-This is one of the reasons why you always see the Canadian government copy the USA spectrum regulations.
-This gives us a better chance to use phones designed for the USA market, which has a better "ecosystem".
+This is difficult for Canadian operators, because they are small on the global stage.
+Samsung and Apple are not going to build customized phones with certain CA capabilities just for Bell or Telus or Rogers.
+This is one of the reasons why you always see Industry Canada (IC or ISED) follow the USA spectrum regulations (FCC).
+This gives us a better chance to use phones designed for the USA market, which has a stronger "ecosystem".

 To answer your question, CA is entirely a RAN feature, and as long as certain bands are shared by both Bell and Telus (which they are, except B30), then they can all use CA the same way.